top of page

 Wake up your body, return from text to presence.

-In theatre, our focus is often on text, analysis, meaning.
+In theatre, our focus is often on text, analysis, and meaning.
 But the body stays behind.
-Movement for Actors is a space to return into the body to slow down, listen, and restore physical responsiveness.
+Movement for Actors creates space to slow down, listen, and restore physical responsiveness.
+Through structured movement work - including spinal mobility, level transitions, tempo and amplitude exploration, ensemble responsiveness, creative physical tasks that activate the imagination, and attention to how space influences movement and decision-making - the course builds the physical foundation of acting:

 • awareness and control